Notes on the Geography of Malaysia: George Town

 There isn't much in the place now: here, the front room upstairs, ventilated on three sides.

 The view the other way, into the upstairs hallways.

-Another restoration project, near miraculous in view of the perimeter developments.
+Here's another restoration project, near miraculous in view of what's happening on the perimeter.
 Before we look more closely, note that the house is not quite parallel to the street.
-That's because it's aligned to face the sea, for better feng shui.
+That's because it's aligned to face the sea for better feng shui.

 The ends of the roof beams are decorated with pictures constructed of bits of broken pottery; each one illustrates a story that teaches a moral lesson.

 This is the E&O, opened in 1885 by the Sarkies Brothers, who also owned the Raffles Hotel in Singapore and the Strand Hotel in Rangoon.
 The recent renovations have been extensive: the original entrance was on a wing off to the right, and another wing, to the left, is entirely new.

 The hotel pool fronts the seawall, where a line of highrise apartments can be detected along the distant skyline.

 Across the street, a former automobile dealership has been converted to antique shops and restaurants.
 Things were very quiet early in 2002; business seemed dead slow.